Zimbabwe Bans Christmas Parties Citing Coronavirus Concerns

 Zimbabwe’s government announced on Wednesday that police will enforce a nationwide ban on Christmas parties this holiday season to prevent the spread of coronavirus.

-Speaking at a press conference to launch Zimbabwe’s “2020 Festive Season Awareness Campaign” on Wednesday, Home Affairs Minister Kazembe Kazembe warned:

-“We are not yet out of the Covid-19 [Chinese coronavirus] woes but the country is in the second wave of the virus.
+Speaking at a press conference to launch Zimbabwe’s “2020 Festive Season Awareness Campaign” on Wednesday, Home Affairs Minister Kazembe Kazembe warned: “We are not yet out of the Covid-19 [Chinese coronavirus] woes but the country is in the second wave of the virus.
 Parties will not be permissible during the festive season.”

-“However, weddings will be allowed but still with limited numbers.
+The interior minister, quoted by the local newspaper New Zimbabwe, added, “However, weddings will be allowed but still with limited numbers.
 Police will be out in full force to enforce Covid-19 [Chinese coronavirus] regulations and to make sure that they are being followed.”

-“Kazembe was among some ministers and top government officials who recently raised many eyebrows after they attended [Zimbabwe] Information Minister Monica Mutsvangwa’s birthday bash,” the newspaper noted.

-New Zimbabwe referred to Mutsvangwa’s November 28 party, which was reportedly attended by dozens of people in violation of the federal government’s ongoing coronavirus restrictions on large gatherings.
+The newspaper noted that Kazembe’s announcement followed his conspicuous appearance at a “birthday bash” for Interior Minister Monica Mutsvangwa on November 28, which reportedly boasted dozens of guests in violation of the federal government’s ongoing coronavirus restrictions on large gatherings.

 “Images of ministers and a host of other guests partying, hugging and merrymaking with her [Mutsvangwa] were shared by the information ministry’s secretary Nick Mangwana on Twitter,” New Zimbabwe reported on December 2.